The Parabolic Mandelbrot Set: Basic notations and description of parameter spaces.

 \subsection{Basic notation for maps in $Per_1(1)$.}

 The slice $\Peroo$ does not admit a normal form which univalently parameterizes it.
-As a consequence there is not a universal choice of parametrisation.
+As a consequence there is not a universal choice of parametrization.
 We shall henceforth use several parametrizations interchangeably.
 First of all we shall write $[g]$ for the element in $Per_1(1)$ represented by $g$.
 Such a map $g$ has a parabolic fixed point of multiplier $1$ and one more fixed point of multiplier $A\in\C$.
 This fixed point coincides with the two others precisely when $A=1$.
-Thus $\sigma_1([g])=A$, because the parabolic fixed point of multiplier $1$ fixed point is multiple.
-We invite the reader to think of $g$ as taking the form $g(z) = g_B(z) = z + B + 1/z$ for $B\in\C$, in which case the fixed point of multiplier $1$ is at infinity and the critical points are located at $\pm 1$ and the corresponding critical values are $B\pm2$.
-For $B=0$ the three fixed points coincide at $\infty$ and otherwise $g_B$ has a finite fixed point at $-1/B$ with multiplier $A = 1 - B^2 = \sigma_1([g_B])$.
-As a consequence we have \REFREM{peroneparametrizations}The correspondance $B\in \C\mapsto [g_B]\in \Peroo$ is a $2$ to $1$ branched covering.\\ We shall use interchangeable the notations $g=g_B$, $[g]$, $B$ and $A$.
-In particular we shall use $g\in\Mone$, $[g]\in\Mone$, $A\in\Mone$ and $B\in\Mone$ in the obvious meaning.
+Thus $\sigma_1([g])=A$, because the parabolic fixed point of multiplier $1$ is multiple.
+We invite the reader to think of $g$ as taking the form $g(z) = g_B(z) = z + B + 1/z$ for $B\in\C$, in which case the fixed point of multiplier $1$ is at infinity and the critical points are located at $\pm 1$ and the corresponding critical values are $B\pm2$.For $B=0$ the three fixed points coincide at $\infty$ and otherwise $g_B$ has a finite fixed point at $-1/B$ with multiplier $A = 1 - B^2 = \sigma_1([g_B])$.
+As a consequence we have \REFREM{peroneparametrizations}The correspondance $B\in \C\mapsto [g_B]\in \Peroo$ is a $2$ to $1$ branched covering.\\ We shall use interchangeably the notations $g=g_B$, $[g]$, $B$ and $A$.
+In particular we shall use $g\in\Mone$, $[g]\in\Mone$, $A\in\Mone$ and $B\in\Mone$ in the obvious meaning see also \figref{f:Moneparam}.

 However we shall mainly be interested in $A\in\C\Sm[1,\infty[$ which biholomorphically corresponds to $B\in\Hplus := \{x+iy| x>0\}$.
-For this reason our preferred representation of $Per_1(1)$ shall be via the parameter $B \in \Hplus\cup\{0\}$ or $B\in\Hpb := \{B'|\Re(B')\geq 0\}$.
+For this reason our preferred representation of $Per_1(1)$ shall be via the parameter $B \in \Hplus\cup\{0\}$ or $B\in\Hpb := \{B' \mid \Re(B')\geq 0\}$. \ENDREM

-For $B\in\Hplus$ the critical point $1$ is the fastest escaping critical point.
-Indeed maps $g_{ir}$, where $r\in\R$ commutes with reflection in the imaginary axis, so that the critical points $\pm 1$ escapes at equal rates for any $r$ (for $r=0$ the critical points however are in distinct components of the parabolic basin).
-Since the map $B\mapsto 1-B^2$ is a two to one branch covering of $Per_1(1)$, the paramters $B=ir$ are the only maps for which the critical points escapes at equal rates.
-Thus in $\H_+$ either $+1$ is always the fastest escaping ciritcal point or $-1$ is.
-For $B=1$ we have $g_1(-1) = -1$ so that the critical point $-1$ is fixed and thus $+1$ is the only escaping and hence fastest escaping critical point. \ENDREM